Friday, September 17, 2021

 About the Album:

-The group didn’t give up, though.
-They were signed to the new lable Charisma and recorded their second album, Trespass.
-It “showed the first signs of the band that Genesis would become – it was still more folk-based than most progressive rock of the period, and some of the songs couldn’t quite carry their length; and they had some way to go in terms of vocal and instrumental finesse.
+For their second album, Genesis were signed to a new label (Charisma).
+Trespass“showed the first signs of the band that Genesis would become – it was still more folk-based than most progressive rock of the period, and some of the songs couldn’t quite carry their length; and they had some way to go in terms of vocal and instrumental finesse.
 But it had reach if not grasp – most of the album was comprised of extended pieces, sung with dramatic, almost operatic intensity and highly involved arrangements and complex parts for all of the instruments.
 One number in particular, an extended conceptual piece called The Knife, stood out, and an excerpt from it was issued as a single.”
 BE

 Genesis